DaveWM/dave-martin-blog/content/posts/modern-react-is-a-disaster.md

 +++
-date = 2022-07-07T23:00:00Z
+date = 2022-07-14T23:00:00Z
-description = "React's hooks API has been a disaster for web development" draft = true title = "React Hooks considered harmful"
+description = "A critique of React's hooks API, and an explanation of why it's insufficient as a web development framework" draft = true title = "Critique of Pure Hooks"

 +++
 As you may have guessed from the title, I'm not a big fan of React's hooks API.
 I'm not _absolutely_ against hooks, and I do think they can be used effectively as part of a larger framework.
 However it's my strongly held opinion that by themselves, hooks are not sufficient to build complex web apps.